-With the busy lives most of us lead, giving thanks to God may seldom occur outside of mealtime prayers.
+Giving thanks to God may seldom occur outside of mealtime prayers for many of us.
 Words of praise find few places to surface as we scurry through our day.
-We manage to squeeze in time to ask God for something, but how often do we just say, “Thank You”?
+We manage to squeeze in time to ask God for something, but how often do we just say, “Thank you”?

-Although it may take time to work up to thanking God for everything, a grateful attitude will allow us to see our relationship with Him in the proper perspective.
-We will understand our great need for God and stay humble before Him and the people around us.
+Although it may take time to work up to thanking God for everything, a grateful attitude will allow us to see our relationship with him in its proper perspective.
+We will understand our great need for God and stay humble before him and the people around us.
 Let’s be a blessing to God and others as we focus on developing and expressing a heart of thanksgiving.

-Here are six creative ways to develop an attitude of gratitude.
+Six creative ways to develop an attitude of gratitude

-4. Write thankful notes.
-Writing requires us to slow down, reflect, and choose our words carefully.
+Write thankful notes.
+Writing invites us to slow down, reflect, and choose our words carefully.

 1 Thessalonians 5:11 tells us to “encourage one another and build each other up….”
 Thoughtfully telling people what they mean to you will build up their spirit.

 - If you have a spouse, write a letter about why you’re thankful for him or her.
 Find a nice quiet time to read it aloud.

 - If you have children, write a letter to each of them, separately.
 (Write one even if they are young.
 They’ll treasure it some day.)
 If you have teens, perhaps leave the letters in their rooms to be “discovered” and read alone.
 Identify their strengths and encourage them with appreciative comments on those positive characteristics.